NikolasEnt/NikolasEnt.github.io/resume.md

 __08/2017 - present__ __Computer Vision Scientist__ _Constanta_

 Responsibilities:
-* Develop and apply deep learning and computer vision algorithms for real time video analysis of sport events.
+* Research, develop and apply deep learning and computer vision algorithms for real-time video analysis of sports events.
-* Solve video event detection, image segmentation, object detection and tracking in real time.
+* Solve video event detection, image segmentation, object detection and tracking tasks in real time.
+* Speeding up Deep Learning based pipeline, prepare production ready inference.
-* Post-processing of predictions with sophisticated filters, e.q. with unscented Kalman filter.
+* Post-processing of predictions with sophisticated filters (such as Unscented Kalman filter).
 * Applied computer vision programming in Python.

 __10/2015 - 07/2017__ __Junior Researcher__ _Department of Strength, Survivability and Safety of Machines, Mechanical Engineering Research Institute of the Russian Academy of Sciences named after A.A.Blagonravov_